|

 through the ruined gatehouse and into the castle ward.
 Legolas

-set guards at the gatehouse and at the breaches in the great walls.
+set guards at the gatehouse and at the breaches in the great walls

-Then, with the castle secure, the elves set to work by the light
+and, with the castle secure, the elves set to work by the light

 of the moon.